 Soccer has proven to have one of the highest home field advantages among major sports in a majority of current research. \citet{MovingNewStadium} states that the home field advantage in soccer is equivalent to 0.6 goals per game and the visual cues that come from being intimately familiar with a facility can be exponentially helpful in fast paced sports such as soccer, which could perhaps explain why the home field advantage is less pronounced in slower, stopping sports such as baseball. \citet{sanchez2009analysis} observes that the better a soccer team is, the more often the home field advantage appears, after studying home field advantage across groups of variably ranked soccer teams.

 Despite the vast amount of existing work on home field advantage quantification in soccer and other sports \citep{leitner2020no,benz2021estimating,fischer2021does}, very little is known about its {\it causal effect} on team performance; and it is our goal in this paper to fill this gap.
+Existing studies typically rely on associational analyses without accounting for the structural dependencies in match assignments—specifically, the fact that one team's home status necessarily implies the other's away status.
+This lack of independent treatment assignment introduces a form of confounding or interference, making it difficult to isolate the true causal effect of playing at home from correlated team or contextual factors.
 In particular, we study soccer games by analyzing a data set collected from the English Premier League (EPL) 2020-2021 season, where 380 games were played, that is, two games between each pair of 20 teams.